ayoul3/sparky/README.md

   * List of applications
 * Execute arbitrary code on Spark workers (through a normal task or through the REST API)
 * Explore temporary files and Jars used by other applications
-* Bruteforce Spark authentication
+* Bruteforce Spark authentication (fireSparky.py)
-* Bypass authentication on a Spark Standalone master (as of 2.4.4)
+* Bypass authentication on a Spark Standalone master (CVE-2020-9480)
 * Dump metadata and user data attached to workers in a Cloud environment

 ## Usage